 Adding Fresh Herbs to Focaccia Dough

-- Add herbs to the top of your dough.
-Sprinkle chopped herbs onto dimpled dough, lightly drizzle with olive oil before baking.
+- Add herbs to the entire surface of the dough.
+Sprinkle chopped herbs onto dimpled dough, then lightly drizzle with a few tablespoons of oil before baking.

 - Add herbs directly into the dough mixture.
 When whisking together the flours and salt, simply add half of the chopped herbs to the flour mixture.
 Make the dough according to the recipe and use the remaining half of the herbs as a topping before baking.